mdxabu/mdxabu.github.io/content/posts/deepfake.md

 ---

-# The Dark Side of Deepfake Technology: Scams, Blackmail, and Financial Fraud

-**Deepfake Technology: A Double-Edged Knife**
+## Deepfake Technology: A Double-Edged Knife

 Deepfake technology, which involves the manipulation of images, videos, or audio using artificial intelligence, has emerged as one of the most dangerous advancements in recent years.
 While deepfakes have legitimate uses in entertainment, such as resurrecting deceased celebrities for films or creating AI-generated voices for songs, their negative impact has been growing—particularly in the world of scams and blackmail.